SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/chrome_devtools.en.md

 ## Register Basic Auth:

 Some applications require to keep some pages behind an auth and most of the time to keep things simple, a developer uses Basic Auth.
-With selenium and devtools integration, you can automate the input of basic auth credentials whenever they arise.
+With Selenium and devtools integration, you can automate the input of basic auth credentials whenever they arise.

 {{< code-tab >}}
   {{< code-panel language="java" >}}